intel-lab-lkp/linux/Documentation/gpu/drm-uapi.rst

 EPERM/EACCES:
         Returned for an operation that is valid, but needs more privileges.
-        E.g. root-only or much more common, DRM master-only operations return this when called by unpriviledged clients.
+        E.g. root-only or much more common, DRM master-only operations return this when called by unprivileged clients.
 There's no clear difference between EACCES and EPERM.

 ENODEV: